Date: November 14, 2020

 Skill Level: Beginner/Intermediate

 The class will start off with a tour of the farm where John, Halee, and Paul raise organic grains, corn, and beans – Meadowlark Organics – which is just across the road from Folklore Village.
-Because of the time of year, you should be able to see the beautiful amber waves of wheat in the field before harvesting occurs.
 Then everyone will head back to the Folklore Village kitchen and get to work, starting with the basics of sourdough baking, talking about the science (and mystery) of fermentation, and watching a demonstration of a home-sized grain mill.
 Finally, students will get hands-on experience mixing, shaping, scoring, and baking your own sourdough loaf to take home.

 Materials fee: (Paid directly to instructor during class): $10

 Students need to bring the following supplies: A glass pint jar with a lid (to take home sourdough starter), notebook, and pencil.

 Coming from a background in restaurants, John and Halee Wepking have a unique perspective that allows them to cross the line between farmers and chefs.
 With their boss’s mentorship, and access to beautiful and productive land in the Driftless, together they are committed to farming the land organically.
 They are producing not only quality feed for organically raised animals, but are also committed to growing delicious and nutritious staple foods like milling grains and dry beans.